seasons/harvest/README.md

 1. Install Pods: `$ cd ios && pod install`

 ### Running the project

+1. Run `cp .env.example to .env` and update values

 1. Run `$ yarn start` from the top directory, which will: